alexfernandez/alexfernandez.github.io/2017/origins-language.md

 that has to be removed in the teaching process;
 it is easy to imagine how training time would have been reduced substantially with verbal aids guiding the process.
-Given that there are archeological samples from at least 70 kya it seems that language must have been quite advanced by then.
+Given that there are archeological samples of such composite materials from at least 70 kya it seems that language must have been quite advanced by then.

 ### Telling Stories